NikolaiT/IP-Address-API/README.md

 - **Many datacenters supported:** [Thousands of different hosting providers and counting](https://incolumitas.com/pages/Hosting-Providers-List/) - From Huawei Cloud Service to ServerMania Inc. Find out whether the IP address is hosted by looking at the `is_datacenter` property!
 - **Always updated**: The API database is automatically updated several times per week.
 - **ASN support**: The API provides autonomous system information for each looked up IP address
-- **Company Support**: The API provides organisational information for each network of each looked up IP address
+- **Company Support**: The API provides organizational information for each network of each looked up IP address
 - **Bulk IP Lookups**: You can lookup up to 100 IP addresses per API call

 ### ASN Database